PRP vs PRF Tubes – Complete Guide for Clinics and Aesthetic Doctors

 Share This Post

-How PRP Tubes Work
+PRP Tubes

 • Tube type: PRP tubes contain anticoagulant (ACD/sodium citrate) and a separating gel.